-Paul Grossman has served as a director since January 2019 and has been a Partner of Telegraph Hill Partners, a venture capital firm that takes an active role in developing technology-based growth companies in the life sciences, medical device and healthcare industries, since February 2014.
+Paul Grossman, Ph.D., has served as a director since January 2019 and has been a Partner of Telegraph Hill Partners since February 2014.
 Dr. Grossman previously served as Senior Vice President of Corporate Development for Life Technologies Corporation (now part of Thermo Fisher Scientific Inc.), from November 2008 to February 2014, and for Invitrogen Corporation from May 2007 to November 2008.
 From 1982 to January 2007, Dr. Grossman held a variety of leadership roles at Applied Biosystems, including research scientist, patent attorney, Vice President of Intellectual Property and Vice President of Strategy and Business Development.
 During his tenure at Life Technologies Corporation and its predecessor companies (Invitrogen Corporation and Applied Biosystems), Dr. Grossman led the acquisition or divestment of more than 25 businesses and was responsible for an intellectual property portfolio of over 4,000 patents and licenses.
-Dr. Grossman currently represents Telegraph Hill Partners as a director of the following private portfolio companies: Excellos, Argonaut Manufacturing Services, Inc., Verogen, Inc., Specific Diagnostics, Inc. and Nimble Therapeutics, Inc. Dr. Grossman holds bachelor's and Ph.D. degrees in Chemical Engineering from the University of California, Berkeley, a master's degree in Chemical Engineering from the University of Virginia, and a J.D. from Santa Clara University School of Law.
+Dr. Grossman currently represents Telegraph Hill Partners as a director of the following private portfolio companies: Excellos, Argonaut Manufacturing Services, Inc. and Nimble Therapeutics, Inc. Dr. Grossman holds bachelor's and Ph.D. degrees in Chemical Engineering from the University of Virginia, and a J.D. from Santa Clara University School of Law.
 Dr. Grossman has authored numerous scientific publications and holds more than 20 U.S. patents.
-We believe Dr. Grossman is qualified to serve as a member of our board of directors based on his extensive experience in the areas of life science technology, law, intellectual property, corporate development and product development and service as a director of multiple portfolio companies of Telegraph Hill Partners.
+We believe Dr. Grossman is qualified to serve as a member of our board of directors based on his extensive experience in the areas of life science technology, law, intellectual property, corporate development and product development, and his service as a director of multiple portfolio companies of Telegraph Hill Partners.